How to Become an Author and Build a Successful Career

 Once you've done all you know to do to improve your novel, show it to someone else.
 Preferably several someone elses.
 This includes other writers, your mentor, professional editors, sensitivity readers, and beta readers who love your genre.

 If you want to know how to become a successful author, you have to know how to be open to feedback.
-You don’t have to take every suggestion that comes your way, but you do have to be eager to learn.
+You don't have to take every suggestion and all the writing tips that come your way, but you do have to be eager to learn.

 Polish